 And that’s it!
 Learning how to copy and paste on MacBook machines is truly simple.

-How to Copy and Paste on Your Mac Using a Mouse and Menus
+How to Copy and Paste on Your Mac Using a Mouse or Trackpad

 Sometimes, you can’t or don’t want to use a keyboard, but you might still need to copy and paste something.
 But do you know how to copy and paste on a Mac without using the keyboard?
 If you don’t, no worries — here’s how.

-There’s an easy way to copy and paste content from your clipboard using just your mouse or trackpad and your Mac’s context and app menus.
+There’s an easy way to copy and paste content from your clipboard using just your mouse or trackpad and your Mac’s context menus.

 The first thing you need to do is select the content you want to copy.
 You can click and drag over text using your mouse/trackpad.
 Then, you can right-click or two-finger tap on your trackpad to bring up the context menu.